 The West Virginia Folklife Program, a project of the West Virginia Humanities Council, works to document, sustain, present, and support West Virginia’s vibrant cultural heritage and living traditions.
-West Virginia Folklife is supported in part by the National Endowment for the Arts (NEA) Folk & Traditional Arts Program.
-The West Virginia Folklife Program employs West Virginia’s first state folklorist to carry out this work.
+West Virginia Folklife is supported by a partnership with the West Virginia Department of Arts, Culture & History, Mid Atlantic Arts’ Central Appalachia Living Traditions, and the National Endowment for the Arts (NEA) Folk & Traditional Arts Program.

 Often defined as the “art of everyday life,” folklife refers to art and culture that is based in and reflective of traditional knowledge and connection to community.